Visit the Yard!

 Visitor Center

 John Paul Jones' Crypt.
-Tecumseh.
 Dahlgren Hall.
 The waterfront.
 Midshipmen spend four years getting to know the Yard, but you can feel the military spirit and history in just a few hours.
 Let our Visitor Center's knowledgeable guides give you the locals’ perspective with a public or private tour.
 You can also explore the Yard on your own by getting handy and comprehensive information from the Visitor Center information desk.

 Our Blog: On The Yard